qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Service Request

-A server receives this [Service Access Endpoint]-callback after an [Access feed] or [Access feeds]; despite its name it can combine service requests for different feeds.
+A server receives this [Service Access Endpoint]-callback after an [Access feed] or [Access feeds]; despite its name it can combine service requests for different feeds, see [Service Request request].

 The body of the callback request may also contain access requests for more then one feed.
 Also, an optional input parameter may be passed with the feed access request in the 'input'-member encoded as a base65-encoded byte array.